-The discussion, at 18:15 in the Blue Room, is free but please book in person or by calling the box office on 020 7928 3232 due to limited capacity.
+The discussion, at 18:15 (also in the Blue Room), is free but please book in person or by calling the box office on 020 7928 3232 due to limited capacity.

 This curated, immersive virtual reality programme will take you on a journey, opening up new ways of seeing the experiences of migrants and refugees as they travel across Europe.
 The programme includes a screening of the award-winning VR documentary HOME: Aamir, from the National Theatre, plus Surround Vision and Room One.
-A discussion exploring these stories, and the reality experienced by refugees, will have contributions from creators, Counterpoint Arts and migrants themselves.
+We are pleased that the following representatives from the VR and Alternate Realities productions on show will be in conversation exploring these stories, and the reality experienced by refugees:

-We are pleased to announce two further works in this programme:
+We are pleased to announce further works in this programme: